-These Instant Pot Brussels Sprouts cook up in just 1 minute and are seasoned with lemon, garlic and parmesan.
+These Instant Pot Brussels Sprouts turn out perfectly every time.
+They’re ready in just 1 minute, with lemon, garlic and parmesan seasoning.

-How to steam brussels sprouts in the Instant Pot
+How to make brussels sprouts in the Instant Pot

 - Serve and enjoy!